Medication Search - PDP-Hydrocodone

 Each mL of red-cherry-flavoured syrup contains 1 mg of hydrocodone bitartrate.
 Nonmedicinal ingredients: artificial cherry flavor, caramel colour, FD&C Red No. 2 Aluminum Lake, methylparaben, propylparaben, purified water, sorbitol, and sucrose.

-How should I use the PDP-Hydrocodone medication?
+How should I use PDP-Hydrocodone?

 Note: A cough is a symptom.
 Before taking a cough suppressant, it is important to assess the underlying cause of the cough.